opendevstack/oc-batch-rollout/README.md

 ## Usage

-oc-batch-rollout is available as a pre-built binary for various operating systems, see [Installation](#installation).
+`oc-batch-rollout` is available as a pre-built binary for various operating systems, see [Installation](#installation).

 Once installed, see `obr --help` for usage.

 As an example, assume you have a Jenkins instance running in many projects, all of which are ending in `-cd`.
-The currently deployed image is `v1`, which you now want to update to`v2`, 10 instances at a time.
+The currently deployed image is `cd/jenkins:v1`, which you now want to update to`cd/jenkins:v2`, 10 instances at a time.
 To do this, simply run:

 ```
-obr --projects ".*-cd\$" --deployment jenkins --current-image v1 --new-image v2 --batchsize 10
+obr --projects ".*-cd\$" --deployment jenkins --current-image cd/jenkins:v1 --new-image cd/jenkins:v2 --batchsize 10
 ```

 The tool is interactive and will ask for confirmation before applying the updates.